 Annual Turnover%=No. of employees left / (Beginning + Ending No. of employees) /2×100

 For example: If you have 100 employees at the start of the year and 170 at the end of the year, and 7 employees left during that year, your annual turnover rate would be calculated as:

 Annual Turnover Ratio = 7/(100+170)/2 X100 7/270/2 X 100 7/135 X100 0.05 X 100 5%

 Therefore, according to the calculation, the annual employee turnover ratio is 5%.

 As much as the organizations take the initiative to reduce the turnover ratio, there has always been a gap in trying to understand exactly what the employees need.
 At times it becomes so difficult to understand things from their perspective.
-Therefore, a survey conducted reveals the following statistics, which is presented to you, hoping it could be of some help to the organizations.
+Therefore, a survey reveals the following statistics, which is presented to you, hoping it would help the organizations.

-There is a massive talent shortage, and the organizations are expected to give in a little to be able to retain their top talent.
-It’s not necessary to be a billionaire to give luxurious perks.
-But then, what matters is the opportunity given to people in order to grow and evolve.
+There is a massive talent shortage, and the organizations are expected to give in a little to retain their top talent.
+Of course, it’s not necessary to be a billionaire to give luxurious perks.
+But then, what matters is the opportunity given to people to grow and evolve.

 Therefore, identify the employees’ current needs and align the same with the organization’s policies and functioning to ensure your workforce’s retention for the company’s growth and progress.